Euphoria (Loreen song): Critical reception

-Prior to the song contest, it was ranked highly on many prediction polls to win most notably by the OGAE members.
+Prior to the song contest, it was ranked highly on many prediction polls to win, most notably by the members of the fan organization OGAE.
 The song also received critical acclaim.
 SameSame praised the song "The heavy bangs, the steely gaze, and that icy-yet-pleading vocal performance in 'Euphoria' all set the tone for what was to complete my Loreen experience."
 Higher Plain Music wrote "the most straightforward dance track on the album and is still a killer track."

 Music journalist Deban Aderemi of wiwibloggs noted that'..Loreen's performance transcends borders.
 It is conceptual, yet so relatable.
 "Euphoria" provides the perfect template for a thousand remixes.
 Aderemi then goes on to award Loreen a score of 9/10.
 EscXtra considered that the string intro from the album version was the best part of the song while calling the song "brilliant."
 Erika Brooks Adickman from Idolator had described the song as "infectious".
 The Reflective Inklings had labelled the song as "Song of the Week".
 They gave it an extended review saying:

 Euphoria is undoubtedly the best song of the pack that I have heard so far.
 It has Swedish elements sprinkled all over it.
 It is delicately done.
 The synths offer that aesthetic gloss that only makes the track go higher in terms of approval ratings.
 Upbeat would be a good way of describing Euphoria.
 Just like its predecessor (Popular), it can evoke feelings of great positivity onto its listener.
 Loreen shows tremendous composure in delivering those high notes.
 Hearing Loreen start slowly in terms of building that excitement in terms of her soon-to-be-sang high notes really got me pumped up.

 On 26 May, just before the finals began, it received two Marcel Bezençon Awards: the Artistic Award presented to the best artist as voted on by the commentators, and the Composer Award for the best and most original composition as voted on by the participating composers (Thomas G:son and Peter Boström).

 In 2019, Theresa Ziegler, editor-in-chief of The Gap, Austria's longest-standing pop culture magazine, wrote that "Euphoria" was the best pop song of the decade.